-- Water Quality: Westside Rock Hayden Quarry must update its Stormwater Pollution Control Plan to accurately reflect conditions at the site, and submit for DOGAMI review and approval a work plan for performing a groundwater investigation to determine if activities have adversely impacted the wells used by adjacent properties and the facility.
+- Water Quality: Westside Rock Hayden Quarry has submitted a revised Stormwater Pollution Control Plan which is currently under DOGAMI review.
+A work plan for performing a groundwater investigation was submitted and returned as deficient.
+DEQ and DOGAMI are awaiting a revised plan to determine if activities have adversely impacted the wells used by adjacent properties and the facility.

 Frequently Asked Questions

 As a part of the water quality violation, the quarry is required to submit a groundwater investigation plan for review and approval by DOGAMI.
 Upon DOGAMI's approval the quarry will implement the plan to investigate if there has been any impact to groundwater or the aquifer.
 Any requirements for additional testing would depend upon the results of that initial investigation.